pettarin/penelope/README.rst

        $ python -m penelope

-This procedure will not any dependencies, see below.
+This procedure will not install any dependencies: you will need to do that manually, see below.

 Dependencies
 ~~~~~~~~~~~~